 a.
 Legal

-☐ Yes ⊠ No (If Yes, please describe.)
+☐ Yes ⊠ No

+(If Yes, please describe.)

 b.
 Procedural

+☐ Yes ⊠ No

-Yes 🖂 No (If Yes, p olease describe.)
+(If Yes , please describe.)

-7. Are there specific legal or procedural requirements instituted by the state to address the issue of the safety of youth inspectors during all aspects of the Synar inspection process?
+7. re specific legal or procedural requirements instituted by the state to address e of the safety of youth inspectors during all aspects of the Synar inspection?

 a.
 Legal

+☐ Yes ⊠ No

+(If Yes, please describe.)

 b.
 Procedural

+∑ Yes □ No

+(If Yes , please describe.)

 Adult supervisors sometimes do enter the facility prior to the youth inspector to check for safety of the location.
 Parents or guardians of youth inspectors must sign consent forms, including medical, and all adult supervisors must have proof of current insurance.

-- 8. Are there any other legal or procedural requirements the state has regarding how inspections are to be conducted (e.g., age of youth inspector, time of inspections, training that must occur)? - a.
-Legal b.
+8. inspecti re any other legal or procedural requirements the state has regarding how ons are to be conducted (e.g., age of youth inspector, time of inspections, that must occur)?

+a.
+Legal

+☐ Yes ⊠ No

+(If Yes , please describe.)

+b.
 Procedural

-'''

-🗌 Yes  No
+☐ Yes ⊠ No

-'''
+(If Yes , please describe.)